RubixML/ML/README.md

 			- [Word](#word-tokenizer)

 ---
-### An Introduction to Machine Learning in Rubix
+### Basic Introduction
 Machine learning is the process by which a computer program is able to progressively improve performance on a certain task through training and data without explicitly being programmed.
-There are two types of learning that Rubix offers out of the box, *Supervised* and *Unsupervised*.
+There are two types of machine learning that Rubix supports out of the box, *Supervised* and *Unsupervised*.

  - **Supervised** learning is a technique to train computer models with a dataset in which the outcome of each sample data point has been *labeled* either by a human expert or another ML model prior to training.
 There are two types of supervised learning to consider in Rubix:
 	 - **Classification** is the problem of identifying which *class* a particular sample belongs to.
-For example, one task may be in determining a particular species of Iris flower based on its sepal and petal dimensions.
+For example, one task may be in determining a particular species of Iris flower or predicting someone's MBTI personality type.
-	 - **Regression** involves predicting continuous *values* rather than discrete classes.
-An example in which a regression model is appropriate would be predicting the life expectancy of a population based on economic factors.
+	 - **Regression** aims at predicting continuous *values* such as the sale price of a house in a particular city or the average life expectancy of an individual.
+A major difference between classification and regression is that while there are a finite number of classes that a sample can belong to, there are infinitely many real values that a regression model can predict.
-- **Unsupervised** learning, by contrast, uses an *unlabeled* dataset and relies on the information within the training samples to learn insights.
+- **Unsupervised** learning, by contrast, uses an *unlabeled* dataset and works by finding patterns within the training samples to learn new insights.
 	- **Clustering** is the process of grouping data points in such a way that members of the same group are more similar (homogeneous) than the rest of the samples.
 You can think of clustering as assigning a class label to an otherwise unlabeled sample.
-An example where clustering might be used is in differentiating tissues in PET scan images.
+An example where clustering is used is in differentiating tissues in PET scan images.
-	- **Anomaly Detection** is the flagging of samples that do not conform to an expected pattern.
+	- **Anomaly Detection** is the flagging of samples that do not conform to an expected pattern that is learned during training.
 Anomalous samples can often indicate adversarial activity, bad data, or exceptional performance.

+When first starting out, it sometimes helps to make the distinction between *traditional* programming and machine learning.
+In traditional programming, you are given an input and output specification and it is your job to write the logic that maps inputs to the desired outputs.
+With machine learning, it is the algorithm that writes the function that does the input/output mapping and instead it is your job to design the model such that, when you feed it data, it can learn the mapping.
+For this reason, you can think of machine learning as "programming with data."

 ### Obtaining Data
 Machine learning projects typically begin with a question.
-For example, who of my friends are most likely to stay married to their spouse?
-One way to go about answering this question with machine learning would be to go out and ask a bunch of long-time married and divorced couples the same set of questions and then use that data to build a model of what a successful (or not) marriage looks like.
-Later, you can use that model to make predictions based on the answers from your friends.
+For example, you might want to answer the question "who of my friends are most likely to stay married to their spouse?"
+One way to go about answering this question with machine learning would be to go out and ask a bunch of happily married and divorced couples the same set of questions about their partner and then use that data to build a model of what a successful (or not) marriage looks like.
+Later, you can use that model to make predictions based on the answers you get from your friends.
+Specifically, the answers you collect are called *features* and they constitute measurements of some phenomena being observed.
+The number of features in a sample is called the dimensionality of the sample.
+For example, a sample with 20 features is said to be *20 dimensional*.
+The idea is to engineer enough of the right features for the model to be able to recognize patterns in the data.

+An alternative to collecting data yourself is to access one of the many datasets that are free to use from a public repository.
+The advantage of using a public dataset is that, chances are, it has already been cleaned and therefore ready to use right out of the box.
+We recommend the University of California Irvine [Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.html) as a great place to get started.

-Although this is certainly a valid way of obtaining data, in reality, chances are someone has already done the work of measuring the data for you and it is your job to find it, aggregate it, clean it, and otherwise make it usable by the machine learning algorithm.
-There are a number of PHP libraries out there that make extracting data from CSV, databases, and cloud services a whole lot easier, and we recommend checking them out before attempting it manually.
+Note that there are a number of PHP libraries that make extracting data from CSV, databases, and cloud services a lot easier, and we recommend checking them out as well.

 Here are a few libraries that we recommend that will help you get started extracting data: